aztfmod/landingzone_aks/examples/aks/102-multi-nodepools/README.md

 For a review of the hierarchy approach of Cloud Adoption Framework for Azure landing zones on Terraform, you can refer to [the following documentation](../../../../documentation/code_architecture/hierarchy.md).

+## Prerequisites

+Before running this example, please make sure you have setup your environment as described in the [following guide](../../readme.md)

 ## Architecture diagram

 This example will sit on the [prerequisites environment](../../readme.md) and will allow you to deploy the following additional topology: